Farmer’s Market Tax Tips

 How will the IRS know about trades or how much cash changes hands?
 This should be done via Form 1099-MISC.

 Maybe your little side gig has gotten bigger than you imagined and need extra help.
-Another tax-related consideration is hiring staff.
-You can choose two options: a contractor would be given Form 1099–MISC, while a employee would be given a W-2.
+Another tax-related consideration of a farmer’s market business is hiring staff.
+You can choose two options: a contractor would be given Form 1099-MISC, while an employee would be given a W-2.
 So, what’s the difference between employees and contractors?
 Employees work set hours, have employer-sponsored benefits, and are generally on a bi-monthly payroll, while independent contractors set their own schedule and are paid by the job.
-Most farmers market extra hands will be independent contractors, not employees.
+Most farmer’s market extra hands will be independent contractors, not employees.

 Word of Caution: Maintain Good Records

-The IRS doesn’t like fuzzy numbers.
+The IRS doesn’t like fuzzy numbers when you are reporting cash income on your taxes.
 Good recordkeeping is essential for two reasons: